 How big is the house?
 Is it in the right neighborhood?
 Are the kitchen appliances upgraded?

 When you make your checklist, make sure you include checking the HVAC system as well.
 Try to know the ins and outs of the HVAC equipment before you make the purchase decision.
 Here are some tips that will help you assess a home’s HVAC system and ensure that it won’t breakdown right after you move in.

 Whether you’re buying a brand new or an older home, you should ask the seller as few questions:

 - What type of HVAC system is installed in the house?

 - How old is the equipment and is it still under warranty?

 - What’s the HVAC system’s brand, fuel type, and efficiency rating?

 - Do you have a copy of repair and maintenance records?

-- Do you have a maintenance agreement you can be transferred if I buy the house?
+- Do you have a maintenance agreement that can be transferred if I buy the house?

 - Is a programmable thermostat installed?